anuraaga/envoyproxyx-.github/profile/README.md

 However, until the various use cases are identified and the APIs become stable, we would like to move fast and break things in the EnvoyX project.
 After the API is stabilized and the use cases are clear, we will propose the changes to the upstream Envoy Proxy project.
 See [the upstream issue](https://github.com/envoyproxy/envoy/issues/2053).

+## How do you compare with other extension mechanisms?

+TBD